 “She won’t deal with the subject,” Jenny says.

 “No, she’s just kidding, can’t you tell?
-But you’re right about sibling rivalry, although I don’t know how you would know since you don’t have any siblings.”
+But you’re right about sibling rivalry, though I don’t know how you would know, since you don’t have any siblings.”

 “Your brother,” Josh says, “who died of SIDS, before you were born?”